 In addition to poetry, Padgett has published numerous collections of prose: Blood Work: Selected Prose (1993), Ted: A Personal Memoir of Ted Berrigan (1993), and The Straight Line: Writing on Poetry and Poets (2000).
 He has also translated work from the French by writers Blaise Cendrars and Guillaume Apollinaire.

 Padgett has been a teacher, director of the Poetry Project at St. Mark’s Church, and publications director at the Teachers & Writers Collaborative.
+He is currently a Chancellor of the Academy of American Poets, and lives in New York City and Vermont.

 St. Mark's-in-the-Bowery, New York, NY, poetry workshop instructor, 1968-69; poet in various New York City Poets in the Schools programs, 1969-76; South Carolina Arts Commission, writer in the community, 1976-78; St. Mark's Poetry Project, New York, NY, director, 1978- 81; Teachers and Writers Collaborative, New York, NY, director of publications, c.
 1982-1999.
 Full Court Press (publisher), cofounder, c.
 1973, editor, 1973-88.
 Lecturer at educational institutions, including Atlantic Center for the Arts and Columbia University; host of a radio series on poetry; designer of computer writing games.